JamesWoolfenden/learn-terraform/docs/aws-s3.md

 }
 ```

-With that applied, you will have an S3 locking versioned Terraform State bucket, that you use for all your work.
+With that applied, you will have an S3 locking and versioned Terraform State bucket, that you use for all your work.
+In this account.
+Dont share state buckets across accounts. **DO NOT**

-To fully implement upi also need to add a reference file to all of your templates call it **remote_state.tf**, by using your account number and region, the bucket be different it will be unique on a account basis.
+To fully implement you also need to add a reference file to all of your templates call it **remote_state.tf**, by using your account number and region, this bucket be different, it will be unique on a account basis.
 The property "key" must be different on every template.

 ```terraform